bird-house/pyramid-phoenix/docs/source/tutorial/visualisation.rst

 .. image:: ../_images/tutorial/visualisation_params.png

-The values in the data files are stored with defined varable names.
+The values in the data files are stored with defined variable names.
 Here are the most common ones:

 * tas -- mean air temperaure at 2m (in Kelvin)
 * tasmin -- minimum air temperaure at 2m (in Kelvin)